NinjaProtocol/lazywars/README.md

 3. **Visit the Solana dApp Store** (Requires Solana Phone)
    - Go to the Solana Store on your Solana Phone.
    - Search for lazywars and install the latest version.
-   - Direct link to app: (Being updated)
+   - Direct link to app: solanadappstore://details?id=com.hyperlazy.lazywarsmobile

 ### Step 2: Connect Your Wallet to LazyWars